odkr/sucgi/docs/install.md

 Once you have [compiled](building.md) suCGI, install it with

-    make install
+    sudo make install

-`make install` will only copy suCGI if the compiled binary is more recent than the installation target.
+Note, `make install` will only install files that are newer than their destination.

 ## Configuration variables

-*configure*, M4, and the **makefile** are configured using environment variables and M4, or Make respectively.
+*configure*, M4, and the **makefile** are configured using environment variables and M4 or Make macros respectively.

 ```mermaid
 graph TD